 - Keep your dog’s needs and emotions in mind.

-“With this big change, try to spend more one on one time with them during the day or before bed so they feel a little extra love,” Battaglia says.
+“With this big change, try to spend more one on one time with them during the day or before bed so they feel a little extra love,” Caponetta says.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional advice.